Widgets — core-ui/widget

 Testing

-examples/site exercises every widget surface end-to-end —
+examples/site exercises every widget kind end-to-end —

 Modal (/components/modal), Drawer (/components/drawer), Toast